diambra/docs/content/utils/_index.en.md

 ### Available Games

 Provides a list of available games and their most important details.

-Code:
+It is executed as shown below:

 ```python
 import diambraArena
 diambraArena.availableGames(printOut=True, details=True)
 ```

-Output:
+Output will be similar to what follows:

 ```txt
  Title: Dead Or Alive ++ - GameId: doapp
    Difficulty levels: Min 1 - Max 4